Enter the Reactor Grounds

 As the door opens, you’ll need to deal with a group of two Security Officers and two Monodrives.
 Dispatch them and follow the path to encounter another Sweeper.
 You should remember how to deal with these - pelt it with Thunder and follow up with abilities such as Focused Strike to Stagger it.
 Continue south, then west towards the stairs leading back up (you can smash some Shinra boxes opposite the stairs - they’re mingled with other debris).
 Once atop the stairs you’ll be happy to know the lasers have been deactivated, but a swarm of Monodrives are now prowling about.

 Quickly dispatch them and follow the path back up and you’ll find a stack of Shinra Boxes (who keeps restocking these?!) before encountering a Shock Trooper for the first time.
 These nimble soldiers will dodge your melee attacks easily so now is a good time to make use of Cloud’s counter ability through the Punisher Mode.
 Switch over to it and keep your Guard up, waiting for the enemy to attack you; once he does, Cloud will counter and drive up the stagger gauge.
 Keep this up and take him out before following the stairs up to encounter a group of two Shock Troopers and Sentry Rays - let Barret deal with the Sentry Rays while Cloud counters the Shock Troopers.
 With the last of the enemies dealt with, quickly head to the elevator to get out of the Reactor.
-From here it’s just a short sprint forward to get out of the blast radius and bring the Chapter to a close.
+From here it’s just a short sprint forward to get out of the blast radius and bring the Chapter to a close and earn Onetime Gig.